BreloomBoom/game_of_life/README.md

 Flip the colour of a square on the grid by clicking.

-When you want to start, press the start button on the top.
+You can start and stop the next generation with the button on the top left.